 You’ll find The River’s Edge on the downtown campus of Grand Valley State University (GVSU), where Clover taught for many years.
 Clover has other sculptures around the country, but locally you can see more of his work on GVSU’s Allendale and Holland campuses and in the nearby cities of Grand Haven and Muskegon.

-Located adjacent to the Grand River and the JW Marriott Hotel, this 33-foot structure uses steel-shaped waves to commemorate Grand Rapids becoming the first city in the world to add fluoride to its drinking water.
+Located adjacent to the Grand River and the JW Marriott Hotel, this 33-foot tall structure by contemporary Dutch artist Cyril Lixenberg commemorates Grand Rapids becoming the first city in the world to add fluoride to its drinking water.

 The five-ton Steel Water sculpture uses steel-shaped waves, painted bright blue, to represent flowing water.
 The sculpture sits in a specially-designed plaza adjacent to the Grand River, and the JW Marriott, and is illuminated at night by a custom lighting system.